 While lots of crazy weird things happened during the Alpha stage in the game, we’re going to begin this history with the closed beta while putting an emphasis on changes that happened during or after the open beta when cards had already achieved a reasonable level of balance.

-Number 10 on our list is a card that Blizzard just can’t seem to get right.
-Unleash the hounds was changed in the closed beta patch from a 1 cast cost card the gave your beasts +1 attack and charge to a 4 cast cost card that basically does what it does today.
-May 8th, 2014 the card was changed again to reflect a higher casting cost.
+This is a card that Blizzard just can’t seem to get right.
+Unleash the Hounds was changed in the closed beta patch from a 1 cast cost card the gave your beasts +1 attack and charge to a 4 cast cost card that basically does what it does today.
+On May 8th, 2014, the card was changed again to reflect a higher casting cost.
 With 69% of hunter decks still using this card, it’s possible that there will be further changes down the line, but it is definitely more balanced without the next card on our list.

 Reader Interactive Poll

-Unknown to many Hearthstone players Pyroblast has actually been changed twice.
-First in the Alpha patch of August 12, 2013, damage was changed from 9 to 10.
+Unknown to many Hearthstone players, Pyroblast has actually been changed twice.
+It was first changed in the Alpha patch of August 12, 2013, when the damage was changed from 9 to 10.

 The card is now used in around 14% of mage decks but still holds a strong presence in arena as it’s chosen nearly 88% of the time.
 It’s also that card we still hate to face.
 At least now it’s balanced.

-During the December 10, 2013, closed beta patch mind control was changed from 8 mana to 10.
-While stealing minions with cards like Shadow Madness and Cabal Shadow Priest is still a big part of priest decks, mind control turn 8 took some of the best that your opponent had to play and completely changed the tempo of the game.
+During the closed beta patch on December 10, 2013, Mind Control was changed from 8 mana to 10.
+While stealing minions with cards like Shadow Madness and Cabal Shadow Priest is still a big part of priest decks, Mind Control took some of the best that your opponent had to play and completely changed the tempo of the game.